Peanut butter granola bars with chocolate hazelnut spread, salty peanuts, coconut, and dried fruit. What more could you want in a snack?

 Am I the only one who has a sticky note collection of recipes I have got to try piling up on my desktop, a mile long favorites folder and a binder just for the recipes I’ve torn from the glossy pages of magazines?
-Probably not – but I have been promising Briarrose from Flour Dusted that I would try this granola for over a month!
+Probably not – but I have been promising Briarrose, from Flour Dusted that I would try these Nutella peanut butter granola bars for over a month.
 Way not cool.

 Excuses?
 It was December, there was a ton to do, I’ve been sick, it snowed?
 Do any of these redeem my laziness?

 I guess in the long run it doesn’t matter because I have finally made these granola bars and they were so worth the wait!
 These things are delicious and so quick and simple to make.
 It’s a great recipe I really recommend everyone try it.

 - 3/4 cup unsalted sunflower seeds

 - 1/3 cup Nutella

 - 1/3 cup dried cranberries or raisins